jlyonsmith/stampver/README.md

 ## Common `fileTypes`

-Here is the JSON5 for some common file types that you can use as starting points for you projects:
+Here is the JSON5 for some common file types that you can use as starting points for your projects:

 ```JSON5
 {